bremersee/comparator/src/site/markdown/index.md

 The Spring Common Data project contains a class for sorting, too.
-The class `SortMapper` contains methods to transform the comparator fields of this library into the objects of the spring framework.
+The class `SortMapper` contains methods to transform the sort orders of this library into the objects of the spring framework.

 To use the Spring Framework Support you have to add the following dependency to your project: